DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/upgrades/_index.md

 # Upgrading

 Upgrading to a new IdentityServer version is done by updating the Nuget package and handling any breaking changes.
-Some updates contains changes to the stores used by IdentityServer that requires database schema updates.
-If you are using our Entity Framework based stores we recommend using Entity Framworks Migrations.
+Some updates contain changes to the stores used by IdentityServer that requires database schema updates.
+If you are using our Entity Framework based stores we recommend using Entity Framwork Migrations.

 ## Upgrading from version 6 to version 7